 Not every plant can be planted at the same time.
 Lettuce and broccoli can take the colder weather.
 Things like tomato and okra need the sun and warmer weather.
 This goes back to planning out your garden, but even if you don’t plan, understand it’s probably not a good idea to plant everything on the same day.

 This one goes back to planning too.
 Stagger your planting so that you don’t have all your vegetables ready for harvest at the same time.
 Even if you have a small garden that’s a lot of eating and preserving to not let things go to waste.
 Determine when your harvest will occur by looking at the seed packet and make sure you have staggered harvest times.

 11. Josh’s Additional Comments

 Don’t forget to check out our Gardening Planner.
-It’s a 108 page planner that helps your plan garden.
-It also help you keep track of things like amending soil, planting seedlings, watering, fertilizer, pest control and your harvest.
+It’s a 108-page planner that helps your plan garden.
+It also helps you keep track of things like amending the soil, planting seedlings, watering, fertilizer, pest control, and your harvest.
 It comes with two bonuses so be sure to click here to check it out.